nv-morpheus/Morpheus/docs/source/getting_started.md

   trigger          Buffer data until the previous stage has completed. validate         Validate pipeline output for testing.
 ```
 Note: The available commands for different types of pipelines are not the same.
 This means that the same stage, when used in different pipelines, may have different options.
-Please check the CLI help for the most up-to-date information during development.
+Check the CLI help for the most up-to-date information during development.

 ## Next Steps
 * [Morpheus Examples](./examples.md) - Example pipelines using both the Python API and command line interface
-* [Morpheus Pretrained Models](./models_and_datasets.md) - Pretrained models with corresponding training, validation scripts, and datasets
+* [Morpheus Pretrained Models](./models_and_datasets.md) - Pre-trained models with corresponding training, validation scripts, and datasets
 * [Morpheus Developer Guide](./developer_guide/guides.md) - Documentation on using the Morpheus Python & C++ APIs